Yorktown in York County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Notable Places • War, US Revolutionary.
 A significant historical year for this entry is 1956.

 Location.
 37° 13.71′ N, 76° 29.786′ W. Marker is in Yorktown, Virginia, in York County.
-Marker can be reached from Ballard Street (Virginia Route 238), on the left when traveling south.
+It can be reached from Ballard Street (Virginia Route 238), on the left when traveling south.
 Marker is located on the Yorktown Battlefield in Colonial National Historical Park, at stop D on the Battlefield Tour.
 Touch for map.
 Marker is in this post office area: Yorktown VA 23690, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Redoubts 9 and 10 (about 300 feet away, measured in a direct line); The Second Siege Line (about 300 feet away); Capture of Redoubt No. 10 (about 400 feet away); Redoubt 10 (about 400 feet away); Grand American Battery (about 500 feet away); Redoubt 9 (about 500 feet away); Communicating Trench (about 600 feet away); French Soldiers and Sailors (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: Redoubts 9 and 10 (about 300 feet away, measured in a direct line); The Second Siege Line (about 300 feet away); Capture of Redoubt No. 10 (about 400 feet away); Redoubt 10 (about 400 feet away); Grand American Battery (about 500 feet away); Redoubt 9 (about 500 feet away); Communicating Trench (about 600 feet away); French Soldiers and Sailors (about 700 feet away).
 Touch for a list and map of all markers in Yorktown.

 Also see . . .